o3de/o3de.org/content/docs/user-guide/components/reference/terrain/terrain-physics-collider.md

 weight: 100
 ---

 The **Terrain Physics Heightfield Collider** component provides terrain data to the physics system in the form of a heightfield and material assignments.
-You can configure the dimensions of the collider by modifying the [Axis Aligned Box Shape Component](/docs/user-guide/components/reference/shape/axis-aligned-box-shape) on the same entity.
+You can configure the dimensions of the collider by modifying the [Axis Aligned Box Shape](/docs/user-guide/components/reference/shape/axis-aligned-box-shape) component on the same entity.

 ## Usage